Skulduggery Pleasant: Hell Breaks Loose (2023)

 In October 2022, Landy announced via YouTube livestream that a "one-off prequel" and "Book 0·1", officially titled Skulduggery Pleasant: Hell Breaks Loose (titled on-page as Hell Breaks Loose: From the World of Skulduggery Pleasant, the same titling scheme as the 2013 novella Tanith Low in...
 The Maleficent Seven), was already written and edited, and would release 27 June 2023Three-hundred years before the story begins... the story begins.
 Set in Tuscany, Italy, 1703, during the War, Hell Breaks Loose focuses on an enraged Skulduggery, 13 years after being killed with his wife and child by Serpine and resurrected as a living skeleton, and three years after his five years as Lord Vile, as he and the Dead Men hunt down Serpine and Vengeous, the Generals of Mevolent.

 Bad Magic (2023)

-(15–16) Bad Magic: A Graphic Novel was published November 2023.
-It features a brand-new villain named Mr.Friendly and Skulduggery Pleasant and Valkyrie Cain must stop him from killing the whole town.
+(15–16) Bad Magic: A Graphic Novel was published in November, 2023.
+It featured a brand-new villain, Mr.Friendly.
+Skulduggery Pleasant and Valkyrie Cain must stop him from killing the whole town.